Decarboxylation is an important yet often misunderstood aspect of cannabis consumption.

 Decades of prohibition have allowed incomplete, inaccurate, or just plain wrong information about decarboxylation – hurting not only medicinal patients, but the cannabis movement as a whole.

-We realized pretty quickly though, that many years of misinformation still left a lot of patients confused about decarboxylation and the right way to approach cannabis in general.
+We realized pretty quickly that many years of misinformation still left a lot of patients confused about decarboxylation and the right way to approach cannabis in general.

-All of these are myths.
+Each of these suggestions are myths.

-Fresh bud can be decarbed easily in the right conditions, in fact, it’s a good way to preserve more terpenes in the final product (think about the smell of fresh vs. dried flowers).
+Fresh bud can easily be decarbed in the right conditions.
+In fact, it’s a good way to preserve more terpenes in the final product (think about the smell of fresh vs. dried flowers).

 For many years the inhabitants of the internet have treated this graph as gospel.
 A quick review readily shows why it’s not a reliable source.

 First, it’s the decarb of a hexane extract in an open container on a hot plate.
-And yes, with this material in these circumstances you can’t get full Decarb without destroying THC.
+And yes, with this material in these circumstances you can’t get a full Decarb without destroying THC.